Crypterium (CRPT) Price Hits $0.33 on Exchanges

-Crypterium (CURRENCY:CRPT) traded down 5.5% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on April 28th.
-Over the last week, Crypterium has traded 6.9% lower against the US dollar.
-One Crypterium coin can currently be bought for approximately $0.33 or 0.00000611 BTC on exchanges.
-Crypterium has a total market capitalization of $28.09 million and $319,656.00 worth of Crypterium was traded on exchanges in the last day.
+Crypterium (CURRENCY:CRPT) traded down 0.8% against the dollar during the 24-hour period ending at 9:00 AM Eastern on May 2nd.
+Crypterium has a market capitalization of $27.90 million and approximately $412,028.00 worth of Crypterium was traded on exchanges in the last day.
+Over the last week, Crypterium has traded down 3.2% against the dollar.
+One Crypterium coin can now be purchased for approximately $0.33 or 0.00000587 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.